uzitak161/Mono-Food-Code/README.md

 The Mono-Food UI is fully developed through appsmith.
 Our frontend portion of our application can be found in our appsmith repository https://github.com/uzitak161/Mono-Food

-1. Once all of your docker containers are running and are done initializing, visit localhost:8080 to visit the appsmith page.
+1. Once all of your docker containers are running and are done initializing, visit localhost:8080 to visit the Appsmith page.
 2. Choose the Mono-Food project (must have access to Appsmith repo from owner)
-3. View/Edit/Deploy the UI as you see fit (see the Appsmith tutoorial for guidance )
+3. View/Edit/Deploy the UI as you see fit (see the Appsmith tutoorial for guidance)

 # Technical Overview: